CIF-Cold-Stage/notebooks/src/invert.md

 !!! warning
-    For best results please consider using a Chromium-based browser using a light theme.
-The style sheet creates overly wide text boxes in Firefox.
+    For best results please consider using a light theme.

 !!! note
     Provisioning of an instance requires a few seconds.
 The total number of concurrently available instances is 5.
 You may directly supply this link to students in your course for use during and after lectures.
 Note that students sometimes accidentally close browser tab.
 If they do so, they may use the link again to request a new set of notebooks.
 However, the original resource only reenters the pool after 75-95 min of the original request.